 Biltmore Announces New Costume Exhibit For 2019 in Asheville, N.C.

-Biltmore has just announced a new costume exhibit set to open spring 2019 that will help you experience the Estate as if you were an honorary guest of the Vanderbilt's at the turn of the 19th century.
+Biltmore hosts a new clothing exhibit in 2019 that will help you experience the Estate as if you were an honorary guest of the Vanderbilt's at the turn of the 19th century.

 A Vanderbilt House Party: The Gilded Age will highlight the festive celebrations when the Vanderbilts entertained guests at Biltmore during the Gilded Age.
 The exhibit will feature Gilded Age-era clothing on display and a new audio-guided tour that utilizes innovative 360-degree sound techniques.
 To make the exhibit all the more fascinating and immersive, each piece of clothing will be displayed in locations of Biltmore House where it was originally worn, paired with the photograph from the Vanderbilt archives that inspired it.